 Track detailed metrics and visualize your workouts on a map as you walk or run - just enable GPS location tracking in your app.

-- Distance: Total distance travelled in miles or kilometres.
+- Distance: Total distance traveled in miles or kilometres.

 At the end of every workout, you’ll see a detailed summary of your outdoor workouts to make it even easier to track your progress.
 Under the map, you’ll see an overview of your pace, mile splits and speed (in addition to your heart rate if a monitor was used).